Skip to content

 Triple planter for plants

-• Tall floor planters add height and presence for filling empty corners.
+• Tall floor planters are great for lifting up short trees and filling out big corners.

 • Small pots work well for desktops, bathroom counters, and nightstands.